cdhs-bha-data-services-sys/co-care-directory/README.md

 ### First time

+The first time you ever deploy the site to an AWS Account from any computer, run this:

 1. Setup a new AWS Account or login to an existing one that you have admin rights on
 1. [Create a user](https://us-east-1.console.aws.amazon.com/iamv2/home#/users)
    1. User name: `terraform`